Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 • Stroll along the Promenade des Anglais, the 7-km walkway that gracefully follows the contours of Nice along the bay.

-• Get your art fix at the Musée Marc Chagall, the Matisse museum, or any number of other exhibitions you'll find throughout Nice, all of which are included in the Nice Riviera Pass sold by the tourist office.
+• Get your art fix at the Musée Marc Chagall, the Matisse museum, or any number of other exhibitions you'll find throughout Nice, many of which are included in the Nice Riviera Pass sold by the tourist office.

 • Go shopping.
 Yes, seriously.
 Nice is heaven for antiques and has one of France's best flea markets along the Cours Saleya on Mondays (and in the antique shops around the old port).
 Every other day of the week, the Cours Saleya is a fantastic food market.
 Grab the makings of a French picnic, or try a local "socca" – look for Chez Thérésa, serving local Niçois food specialties since 1925.
 Don't forget that this IS a market, so hang on to your purse or better yet, get one of those cross-body anti-theft bags that I use whenever I'm in a crowd.